Rajpratik71/zfs_wiki/Debian-Buster-Encrypted-Root-on-ZFS.md

 ## Encryption

 This guide supports two different encryption options: unencrypted and ZFS native encryption.
+With either option, all ZFS features are fully available.

+Unencrypted does not encrypt anything, of course.
+With no encryption happening, this option naturally has the best performance.

+ZFS native encryption encrypts the data and most metadata in the root pool.
+It does not encrypt dataset or snapshot names.
+The boot pool is not encrypted at all, but it only contains the bootloader, kernel, and initrd.
+The system cannot boot without the passphrase being entered at the console.
+Performance is good.
+As the encryption happens in ZFS, even if multiple disks (mirror or raidz topologies) are used, the data only has to be encrypted once.

 ## Step 1: Prepare The Install Environment